Iunius118/ChiliBulletWeapons/README.md

 # ChiliBulletWeapons
-A Minecraft mod to add chili pepper, weapons, and foods.
+A Minecraft mod to add a chili pepper, foods, and weapons.